 The price of the overnight Acatenango trek varies depending on the tour company you go with and what is included in your tour.
 In total, I paid about $160 USD for my entire trek.
 Below are some costs you should consider when planning your hike.

-Porters: Hiring a porter for the hike up costs Q150, or Q200 if you have a heavy bag.
-The way down is a flat Q150 fee.
+- Porters: Hiring a porter for the hike up costs Q200, or Q250 if you have a heavy bag.
+The way down is a flat Q200 fee.
 And don’t forget to tip on top of that!

-Food: Food was included in the cost of both the tours we experienced.
-But we also recommend brining your own snacks.
+- Food: Food was included in the cost of both the tours we experienced.
+But we also recommend bringing your own snacks.

 Other epic hikes to add to your bucket list